 This trip will be an exploration of parts of Willacy County – the least birded county in the Lower Rio Grande Valley – as well as an opportunity to learn a little of its history and culture.
-On our way to Port Mansfield we’ll be stopping at the Grace Heritage Ranch, where Brian and Mary Schalk and their family have created a self-sustaining homestead on some 100 acres with heritage animal breeds and heirloom varieties of fruits and vegetables.
-The Schalks are in the process of creating a wildlife refuge on their land and we’ll have the opportunity of birding their new nature trail.
-We’ll then head through Sacahuista Flats for a picnic lunch by the bay in Port Mansfield and take advantage of the newly improved birding boardwalks and viewing platforms at the nature center afford additional vistas, while the fishing pier and sand flats always attract shorebirds.
-On the way back in the afternoon, we’ll concentrate particularly on the many freshwater wetlands in the area.
+On our way to Port Mansfield we’ll be stopping at the Grace Heritage Ranch, where the Brian and Mary Schalk Family has created a self-sustaining homestead on some 100 acres with heritage animal breeds and heirloom varieties of fruits and vegetables.
+The Schalks have been creating a wildlife refuge on their land and we’ll have the opportunity of birding their nature trail.
+There will be potential stops as we pass through Sacahuistale Flats in route to the Laguna Madre Bay, which is our picnic lunch destination.
+New birding boardwalks and viewing platforms at the nature center afford additional vistas, while the fishing pier and sand flats always attract shorebirds.
+On the way back in the afternoon, we’ll concentrate on the many seasonal freshwater wetlands in the area.
 Stops will be made at public restrooms.

-Targets: Ducks, Waders, shorebirds, raptors, Cassin’s Sparrow, wintering Sparrows.
+Targets: Waterfowl, herons and egrets, shorebirds, raptors, Cassin’s Sparrow, wintering sparrows.

 *RESACA DE LA PALMA STATE PARK and UNIVERSITY RESACAS

-Resaca de la Palma State Park, one of the World Birding Centers, comprises some 1200 acres of protected land, including the largest tract of native thorn scrub and woodlands and some particularly attractive wetlands.
+Resaca de la Palma State Park, one of the World Birding Centers, comprises some 1200 acres of protected land, including a large tract of native thorn scrub and woodlands and some particularly attractive wetlands.
 It’s one of the less birded reserves in the Valley and every visit still has the feel of an adventure.
-We’ll also visit a very different area in Brownsville – the resacas on the attractive campuses of the University of Texas and Southmost College – but equally one that has not been as thoroughly birded as it deserves.
+Afterwards we’ll go urban, and visit the tree-lined resacas on the campus of the University of Texas Rio Grande Valley (Brownsville) and its surrounds.

-Targets: Black-bellied Whistling-Duck, Least Grebe, White-tailed Kite, Groove-billed Ani, Buff-bellied Hummingbird, Green Kingfisher, Green Parakeet, Great Kiskadee, Tropical & Couch’s Kingbirds, Black Phoebe, Bewick’s Wren, wintering passerines.
+Targets: Black-bellied Whistling-Duck, Least Grebe, White-tailed Kite, Groove-billed Ani (rare), Buff-bellied Hummingbird, Green Kingfisher, Red-crowned Parrot, Green Parakeet, Great Kiskadee, Tropical and Couch’s Kingbirds, Black Phoebe, Bewick’s Wren, wintering passerines.

 RIVER PONTOON and ANZALDUAS

-Step aboard the large and comfortable Riverside Dreamer and see the Rio Grande in a new way.
-The wooded banks on either side can yield many of our area’s exceptional species and other exciting possibilities.
-A visit to Anzalduas County Park will show the river from another perspective and you’ll understand why this riverside area’s fame goes beyond its county park status.
-The mature ash and live oak trees can hold a wide variety of species, both resident and rare.
+Board the large and comfortable Riverside Dreamer and see the Rio Grande River in a delightful new way.
+The vegetated banks on either side can yield many of our area’s exceptional species of passerines and raptors, with other exciting possibilities lurking.
+Back on land, a visit to Anzalduas County Park will show the river from another perspective and you’ll understand why this riverside area’s fame goes beyond its county park status.
+The mature ash and Live Oak trees can hold a wide variety of species, both resident and rare.

-Note: Can be cool on boat in mornings.
-Don’t forget your jacket.
+Note: It can be cool on the boat in the mornings – bring a jacket.